strues/boldr/README.md

   - **Frontend**: 3000 - _React SSR server_
   - **Webpack**: 3001 - _dev only_

+Boldr is configured by default to serve api documentation from `http://localhost:3000/apidocs/`.
+The docs are mostly complete and are kept up to date.
+You can also find them in [the docs folder](docs/apidoc.md) as markdown.

 ### Development

 #### Database

+The database does not require an initial migration and seed if ran using the provided Docker setup.

 To create a new database you may run `npm run createdb`.
 The configuration for the createdb script is located in `tools/scripts/createDB.js`.
 Now once you have a fresh database, run the migration command with `npm run migrate` followed by `npm run seed`.
 Your database is now ready to go!

 #### CMS